I wish I had thought of that before I arrived. I should have known better.

 Curiosity breaks the ice and shows others that you’re interested in learning more about them.
 You can start with some simple questions: “What’s the most popular music here?” or “What do you enjoy most about your home?”

 Want to put these tips to use during an immersive student travel experience?
-Click below to request a free copy of the Rustic Pathways spring break and summer programs catalog.
+Check out all of the programs that are still available for this summer.